ocharles/blog/guest-posts/2014-12-18-rank-n-types.md

 of the action, but `s` is not communicated.
 This allows the type-checker to enforce that you cannot leak stateful resources out of the `ST` action.
 Everything the action does is fully deterministic and repeatable.
-This will make a lot more sense when we talk about the type algebra later.
+This will make a lot more sense when we talk about the quantifier law later.

 GADTs and continuation passing style